 During each container survey (up to three times a year), site condition and other information were documented on paper maps, which are archived.
 ArcGIS shapefiles beyond what are discussed earlier are also archived.

-Survey Data (Master.xlsx
+Survey Data (Masterkapsurvey_Public_Archive.xlsx)

 Surveys of residents in sampled blocks were conducted in 2012, 2013, 2014 and 2016; this workbook contains a sampling design overview in the overview tab, the results of the surveys in five tabs, and the actual surveys for 2013, 2014 and 2016 in two tabs.
 2013 block data are contained in two worksheets- one worksheet is dedicated to two blocks (F2W and US2W), but the data are duplicated in the SURVEY_2013 sheet.
 2012, which was a pilot year, did not have the typical blockID, so using block ID was determined by aligning the 2012 survey data with 2012 master container data to get the block names.
 The assumption is that the spreadsheets are consistent across datasets/universes.
 2013 was first full sample of all 5 neighborhoods, 2014 was revisit to increase numbers on specific blocks.
 2016 was a resample of all five neighborhoods.